CS171/2016-cs171-website/syllabus.md

 * you may not provide or make available solutions to individuals who take or may take this course in the future.

 If the assignment allows it you may use third-party libraries and example code, so long as the material is available to all students in the class and you give proper attribution.
 Failure to adhere to these policies may result in serious penalties, up to and including automatic failure in the course and reference to the ad board.

+We expect you to adhere to the [Harvard Honor Code](http://honor.fas.harvard.edu/honor-code) at all times.

 ### Quoting Sources
 You must acknowledge any source code that was not written by you by mentioning the original author(s) directly in your source code (comment or header).
 You can also acknowledge sources in a README.txt file if you used whole classes or libraries.
 Do not remove any original copyright notices and headers.